obsidiandynamics/tinyrand/README.md

 ```

 # Mocking
-Good testing coverage can sometimes be hard to achieve; doubly so with applications that depend on randomness or other sources of nondeterminism. `tinyrand` comes with a mock RNG that offers fine-grained control over the execution of your code.
+Good testing coverage can sometimes be hard to achieve; doubly so when applications depend on randomness or other sources of nondeterminism. `tinyrand` comes with a mock RNG that offers fine-grained control over the execution of your code.

 The mock uses the `alloc` crate, as it requires heap allocation of closures.
 As such, the mock is distributed as an opt-in package: